Phylum: Magnoliophyta - Class: Equisetopsida - Order: Malpighiales - Family: Hypericaceae

 This erect hairless perennial grows to a height of 20 to 50cm.
 Its smooth round stems have just a few pairs of alternate bluntly oval leaves that almost clasp the stem; and the stem tips bear lax inflorescences in the form of panicles of flowers typically 12 to 18mm across.
 Each flower has five bright yellow petals which are often reddish on their undersides and have tiny red and black gland dots along their margins.
 Behind the petals are five green sepals, also with black dots on their marginal edges.
 Each flower has hree styles and several long stamens with orange anthers.

-Slender St John's-wort grows in neutral to acidic grassland such as on heaths, roadside verges, woodland edges, scrubby waste ground and beside hedgerows; it even occurs in some grey dunes (vegetated sand dunes furthest from the seashore with low or zero alkalinity and significant humus content)
+Slender St John's-wort grows in neutral to acidic grassland such as on heaths, roadside verges, woodland edges, scrubby waste ground and beside hedgerows; it even occurs in some grey dunes (vegetated sand dunes furthest from the seashore with low or zero alkalinity and significant humus content).

 In Britain and Ireland Slender St John's-wort can usually be seen in bloom from late June through to the end of August.

-The genus name Hypericum comes from the Greek hyper, meaning above, and eikon, meaning picture; it reflects the fact that these plants were hung above pictures in the belief that this would sefve to ward off evil spirits.
+The genus name Hypericum comes from the Greek hyper, meaning above, and eikon, meaning picture; it reflects the fact that these plants were hung above pictures in the belief that this would serve to ward off evil spirits.
 The specific epithet pulchrum means pretty or handsome.

 The common name also deserves some explanation.
 These flowers are guaranteed to be at their peak around Midsummer;s Day (21st June) and they have a long and ancient history associated with various festivals and processions that have taken place (and still do in some European countries) around this time of the year.
 The Feast of St. John the Baptist takes place around the same time - 24th June - and from this the plant was given the common name that is still used today and which superseded other names given to the plant in ancient times when it was used in Pagan rituals at mid-summer.